St. Joseph's Preparatory School

-St. Joseph's Preparatory School, known as "St. Joe's Prep" or simply "The Prep", is an urban, private, Catholic, college preparatory school run by the Society of Jesus in Philadelphia, Pennsylvania, United States.
+St. Joseph's Preparatory School, commonly known as St. Joe's Prep or simply "The Prep", is an urban, private, Catholic, college preparatory school run by the Society of Jesus in Philadelphia, Pennsylvania, United States.
 The school was founded in 1851 from the Old St. Joseph's Church in the city's Society Hill neighborhood.
 The school moved to its current campus on Girard Avenue in the 1870s with the construction of the Church of the Gesu.

 Curriculum

 The credits must satisfy the minimums in religious studies (4), English (4), mathematics / computer science (4), history (3), science (3), classics & modern language (5), fine arts (1), electives (2).
 A minimum of two of the language credits must be in classics.